MESevenJourney/MESevenJourney.github.io/posts/ai/finetuning_with_mlx_and_using_lm_studio.md

 > - **Lazy computation**: Computations in MLX are lazy.
 Arrays are only materialized when needed.
 > - **Multi-device**: Operations can run on any of the supported devices (CPU, GPU, …)

-The design of MLX is inspired by frameworks like [PyTorch](https://pytorch.org/), [Jax](https://github.com/google/jax), and [ArrayFire](https://arrayfire.org/). ==**A notable difference from these frameworks and MLX is the unified memory model.
+The design of MLX is inspired by frameworks like [PyTorch](https://pytorch.org/), [Jax](https://github.com/google/jax), and [ArrayFire](https://arrayfire.org/). **A notable difference from these frameworks and MLX is the unified memory model.
 Arrays in MLX live in shared memory.
-Operations on MLX arrays can be performed on any of the supported device types without performing data copies.**== Currently supported device types are the CPU and GPU.
+Operations on MLX arrays can be performed on any of the supported device types without performing data copies.** Currently supported device types are the CPU and GPU.